 In Ontario, there are multiple types of healthcare facilities that offer their services to patients, such as specialty clinics, laboratories, dental clinics, blood banks, diagnostics clinics, and, of course, hospitals.
 The province has three different types of hospitals: public, private, and specialty psychiatric hospitals.

-Hospitals typically employ doctors, nurses, therapists, and personal support workers, as well as clerical staff, janitorial staff, and food service staff, but their staff list is usually very extensive and can include other healthcare workers like social workers.
+Hospitals typically employ doctors, nurses, therapists, and personal support workers, as well as clerical, janitorial, and food service staff.
+However, their staff list is usually very extensive and can include other healthcare workers like social workers.

-Clinics are a type of facility that’s focused on outpatient services, which means patients go home after they receive medical care.
-Medical clinics usually have a specialty, like dentistry, ophthalmology, primary care (think Walk-in Clinics), dermatology, or physical therapy, and they can be operated publicly, privately, or by the government.
+Clinics are a type of facility that’s focused on outpatient services.
+Medical clinics usually have a specialty, like dentistry, ophthalmology, primary care (such as walk-in clinics), dermatology, or physical therapy, and they can be operated publicly, privately, or by the government.
 They employ family physicians, specialized doctors, nurses, mental health professionals, physical therapists, registered dietitians, pharmacists, and social workers.

 Clinics employ doctors, nurses, therapists, personal support workers, clerical staff, janitorial staff, food service staff, and other healthcare and healthcare-related workers.